We’ve made it to the final piece of this series on homeschooling highschool! I hope…

 How can this be helpful?

 It’s October and we haven’t even started!
-We’re already behind!
+We’re already behind in our homeschool!

-You want to do the absolute best, but your child’s education is at stake and the fear of doing her harm is a powerful fear that has you held.
+You want to do the absolute best, but your child’s education is at stake and the fear of doing her harm is a powerful fear that you hold.

 I know.
 I understand.